Results:

 After filters have been changed via their API, you must ensure the method gridApi.onFilterChanged() is called to tell the grid to filter the rows again.
 If gridApi.onFilterChanged() is not called, the grid will still show the data relevant to the filters before they were updated through the API.

-// Set the filter model
+// Set a filter model

 filterType: 'text',